saptechengineer/mcp/README.md

 ## Acknowledgements

 - [Anthropic](https://www.anthropic.com/) for creating Claude
+- [Smithery.ai](https://smithery.ai/) for providing cloud-hosted MCP servers
 - All contributors who have helped shape this project

 ---

 <p align="center">
   <b>Made with ❤️ for the Claude community</b><br>
   <a href="https://github.com/saptechengineer/mcp">Star this repo</a> if you found it useful!
-Thank you! 🌟
 </p>